Dynamic Learning Maps photos of kids with disabilities

 Test Updates

-For states participating in the Instructionally Embedded model, the Dynamic Learning Maps® (DLM®) spring window opens on February 3, 2025.
-Please consult individual state pages on the DLM website for state-specific testing window dates.
+The Dynamic Learning Maps® (DLM®) spring assessment window opens on March 10, 2025, for Year-End model states.
+Please consult individual state pages on the DLM website for state-specific testing dates as testing windows vary by state.

 DLM News